This list is representative of the nature and number of electives offered each year.

 Professor Rafael LaPorta

 This course exposes students to a broad range of financial restructuring techniques that can be applied to improve business performance.
 Case discussion and visitors help illustrate how various corporate restructuring approaches may be used to increase firm value and to highlight characteristics of potential candidates for different restructuring techniques.
-The case analysis provides ample opportunity to practice the application of standard corporate valuation methods.
-Students will gain a basic understanding of corporate governance, with particular focus on agency problems and executive compensation issues.
 Topics include divestitures, spinoffs, splitoffs, equity carveouts, tracking stock, leveraged recapitalizations, and leveraged buyouts, private workouts, prepackaged bankruptcy filings, the role of distressed investors and restructuring in bankruptcy.

 RESEARCH TO PRACTICE SEMINAR: CORPORATE TAKEOVERS (RTPCT)